TetteDev/ImmediateGUI-Documentation/README.md

 ## Overview

 **ImmediateGUI** is a lightweight, feature-rich JavaScript library for creating immediate-mode GUI interfaces in web applications.
-It provides a simple, chainable API for building customizable user interfaces with minimal setup.
+It provides a simple API for building customizable user interfaces with minimal setup.

 ### Key Features

-- **🎨 Theming System**: Built-in light and dark themes with custom theme support
+- **🎨 Theming System**: Built-in light and dark themes
 - **📦 Immediate Mode Rendering**: Build UIs with a simple, declarative API
 - **🔧 Extensive Control Set**: 20+ UI controls including buttons, inputs, sliders, and more
 - **📑 Advanced Layouts**: Support for sections, rows, tabs, and indentation
 - **🎯 Draggable Interface**: Optional draggable panels with auto-positioning
 - **🔍 Control Registry**: Query and manipulate controls by ID
 - **📱 Responsive Design**: Auto-scrolling with customizable max height
-- **♿ Accessibility**: ARIA attributes and keyboard navigation support
 - **🎭 Modal Dialogs**: Built-in modal and prompt systems
 - **⚡ Performance**: Efficient rendering with CSS variables and minimal DOM operations